hlindberg/misc-puppet-docs/puppet4-spec/types_values_variables.md

 In addition to these types, a Qualified Reference that does not represent any of the other types is interpreted as `Resource[the_qualified_ref]` (e.g. `File` is shorthand notation for `Resource[File]`).

-(Node, and Stage are not yet implemented)
+TODO: (Node, and Stage are not yet implemented.
+Ruby and Type are reserved but not functional)

 Runtime Types
 ---

-An implementation of the Puppet Language is allowed to make efficient use of the underlying type system and may choose to represent instances of puppet types using instances of types in the platform language's type system.
+An implementation of the Puppet Language is allowed to make efficient use of the underlying runtime and may choose to represent instances of puppet types using instances of types in the platform language's type system.
 In these cases, it is allowed to map these types directly to the puppet type system.

-As an example, the Ruby implementation of the Puppet Programming Language uses the Ruby classes `String`, `Integer` (`FixNum`, etc), `Float`, `Hash`, `Array`, `Regexp`, `TrueClass`, `FalseClass`, `NilObj`.
+As an example, the Ruby implementation of the Puppet Programming Language uses the Ruby classes `String`, `Integer` (`Fixnum`, `Bignum`, etc), `Float`, `Hash`, `Array`, `Regexp`, `TrueClass`, `FalseClass`, `NilObj`.
 Instances of these Ruby types are directly mapped to the corresponding puppet types (e.g. even if an instance of a puppet `String` is an instance of the Ruby class called `String`, it is not interpreted as `Ruby[String]`.

 ### Ruby[T]

 Represents a type in the platform's type system.
-The type parameter T may not be omitted and must be a String having a valid string representation of the type.
+The type parameter T may not be omitted and must be of `String` type and contain a valid string representation of the Ruby type.
 The referenced type does not have to exist; it is still a reference to a type (albeit a currently not existing type).
+The type must exist when operations are performed on the type (i.e. must be loadable).

 ### Object